 Manuscripts are treated as confidential and peer-reviewers’ identities are protected.

-First stage: Articles are evaluated by the journal’s Chief Editor and at least one of the Editors.
-If they fail to meet the academic standards of the journal or if they do not comply with the formal requirements specified in the Submission Guidelines, they are returned to authors either for resubmission or with a statement of reasons for rejection.
+First stage: Articles are evaluated by the journal’s Chief Editor and one of the Editors, as well as the guest editor(s) of the thematic issue.
+If they fail to meet the academic standards of the journal or do not comply with the formal requirements specified in the Submission Guidelines, they are returned to authors either for resubmission or with a statement of reasons for rejection.

-Second stage: Anonymized articles are evaluated by two peer-reviewers who are specialists in the field, are affiliated with an internationally recognized university or other research institution and are not members of the publishing institution or of the Editorial/Advisory Boards of the journal.
+Second stage: Anonymized articles are evaluated by peer-reviewers who are specialists in the field, are affiliated with an internationally recognized university or other research institution and are not members of the publishing institution or of the Editorial Board of the journal.
 Their identity is never disclosed to the authors and readers.
-In case of a significant discrepancy in the peer-reviewers’ evaluation a third reviewer is invited.
+In case of a significant discrepancy in the peer-reviewers’ evaluation, another reviewer is invited.
 Evaluation results are anonymized and communicated to authors who are asked to make required changes.
 The efficiency of this process and the adequacy of changes are judged by the Editors, who may consult peer-reviewers if they are in doubt.
 Submissions classified as unpublishable even after substantial rewriting are rejected.

 The decision to accept an article cannot be reversed by the present Editors or their successors, unless serious problems (academic misconduct, erroneous information or interpretation) are discovered in the process of editing.
 If they are revealed after the publication, the Editors are obliged to publish corrections or retractions.